mediarahan/mediarahan/README.md

 ### 🎮 Hobbies:
 - In times where I'm not working or sleeping, I play, make, and talk about video games.
-- I sometimes ramble about JRPGs on my YouTube channel, [gbSR](https://www.youtube.com/@GarlicBreadSR).
+- I sometimes ramble about JRPGs.